Our top pick after the latest update:

 It’s also important to note that all the workouts use your body weight and some resistance bands which may not provide enough challenge if you are looking to build muscles.

-For: 👍 Great for travelling, single point anchor, strong resistance bands.
+For: 👍 Great for traveling, single point anchor, strong resistance bands.

 Against: 👎 May not be ideal for beginners

 The TRX All-in-ONE Suspension Training System is a very interesting take on suspension bands with a single anchor point and locking loop design.
 This basically means that you can use it anywhere you can mount a single anchor point such as trees, walls, doors, pillars, etc.